openrewrite/rewrite-docs/getting-started/getting-started.md

 ## Step 1: Clone sample project

+{% hint style="warning" %}
+This is based on an older project that requires a JDK version 1.8 to build.
+Newer JDK versions will not work.
+Get OpenJDK 8 [here](https://adoptopenjdk.net/) if you don't already have one.
+{% endhint %}

 This guide uses a fork of [spring-petclinic](https://github.com/openrewrite/spring-petclinic-migration).
 Clone it by running:

 ```text
 git clone https://github.com/openrewrite/spring-petclinic-migration.git
 ```

-{% hint style="warning" %}
-This is based on an older project that requires a JDK version 1.8 to build.
-Newer JDK versions will not work.
-Get OpenJDK 8 [here](https://adoptopenjdk.net/) if you don't already have one.
-{% endhint %}

 {% hint style="info" %}
 The steps in this guide are applicable to any Java project built with Maven or Gradle.
 Feel free to use your own project instead.
+{% endhint %}

+{% hint style="info" %}
+The steps in this guide reference the Gradle Wrapper, `./gradlew`, and Maven Wrapper, `./mvnw`.
+Usage of either is up to you.
 {% endhint %}

 ## Step 2:  Apply rewrite-maven-plugin or rewrite-gradle-plugin